 Five ways to unwind after a long shift

-12+ hours on your feet can take a heavy toll on the body and mind, that’s why it’s vital to wind down after a long shift.
+Being on your feet all day can take a heavy toll on the body and mind, that’s why it’s vital to wind down after a long shift.

 Here are our top tips to help get you through those long days: